Skip to main content

 The Cross-Cultural Pattern

-The world-tree motif appears with remarkable structural consistency across world cultures that had no documented historical contact.
-Norse Yggdrasil stands at the cosmic center with eagle in crown, Nidhogg the serpent at roots, and the Norns at the trunk.
-Hindu Ashvattha (the sacred fig) stands with its roots in heaven and branches below, with Garuda in the crown and Shesha the cosmic serpent at the base.
-The Buddhist Bodhi tree under which the Buddha attained enlightenment preserves the same cosmic-axis function.
-Sumerian huluppu stands at the world's heart with Anzu bird in the crown and a serpent at the roots.
-Maya ceiba Yaxche' stands at the center with a bird in the crown and serpent at the roots.
-Slavic Dub (the sacred oak) preserves the same three-element structure.
-Assyrian Sacred Tree stands in royal iconography with winged figures attending.
+Norse Yggdrasil stands at the cosmic center.
+An eagle perches in its crown.
+Nidhogg the serpent gnaws at its roots.
+The Norns tend it at the trunk.
+Hindu Ashvattha, the sacred fig, grows with roots in heaven and branches below, with Garuda in the crown and Shesha the cosmic serpent at the base.
+The Buddhist Bodhi tree, under which the Buddha attained enlightenment, carries the same cosmic-axis function.
+The Sumerian huluppu sits at the world's heart with the Anzu bird in the crown and a serpent at the roots.
+The Maya ceiba, Yaxche', stands at the center with bird above and serpent below.
+The Slavic Dub, the sacred oak, preserves the same three-element structure.
+The Assyrian Sacred Tree appears in royal iconography flanked by winged figures.

-The specifically-recurrent three-element composition (bird in crown, serpent at roots, divine or royal figure at trunk) across non-contacted cultures is one of the strongest single cases for a common seed memory in world comparative religion.
+The shared composition is what makes the case.
+Bird in the crown.
+Serpent at the roots.
+A divine or royal figure along the axis.
+The repetition of this exact triad across cultures with no shared history is one of the strongest single arguments for a common seed memory in world comparative religion.

 What the Urantia Book Says